bazmatic/pythia/README.md

 - **AI-Powered Analysis**: Advanced AI models interpret user impressions to match them with one of the randomly selected images.
 - **Investment Simulation**: The system simulates different investment outcomes based on the strategies associated with each image.
 - **Real-time Processing**: Quick processing of impressions and strategy outcomes.
-- **Visual Feedback**: Users see the outcome of their predictions through the revealed image.
+- **Selective Visual Feedback**: Users see only the image associated with the successful strategy, maintaining the integrity of the psychic experience.
+- **Optional Non-Target Image Reveal**: After the game, users can choose to view the image(s) not initially shown, allowing for reflection and learning.

 ## Technical Stack